-5.4 Staff Development Plan
+5.3 Staff Development Plan

-- 5.4.1 During annual appraisals, training and development needs are identified for all employees.
+- 5.3.1 During annual appraisals, training and development needs are identified for all employees.
 Priority is given to the need to ensure continuing professional competence in technical and professional areas of work.
 The Service will ensure that officers receive regular training to maintain and improve their competency.
-During 2023/24 all officers involved in food interventions will receive a minimum of 20 hours continuing professional development as required by the FSA Code of Practice. - 5.4.2 The Food & Safety Team has a programme of in-house staff training sessions delivered as necessary to the team.
-In addition, monthly Team Briefings disseminate information to ensure team awareness of issues relating to enforcement, progress with team targets and customer related issues e.g. results of monthly monitoring and a short technical briefing is usually delivered at these briefings. - 5.4.3 The Kent & Medway Food Group often provides useful low-cost training in association the Food Standards Agency.
+During 2024/25 all officers involved in food interventions will receive a minimum of 20 hours continuing professional development as required by the FSA Code of Practice. - 5.3.2 The Food & Safety Team has a programme of in-house staff training sessions delivered as required.
+In addition, monthly Team Briefings disseminate information to ensure team awareness of issues relating to enforcement, progress with team targets and customer related issues e.g. results of monthly monitoring and a short technical briefing is usually delivered at these briefings.